armadillu/ofxFontStash2/ReadMe.md

 # GL 3.x compatibility

 This is a WIP, but you this can work in GL 3.2 if you define GL_VERSION_3 in your preprocessor macros.
 *GL_3 formated is broken for now, but it draws readable text.
-It also breaks OF's bitmap font so something is definitively off.
+It also seems to always draw at 0,0 - and it seems to somehow break ofDrawRect() for OF.